mvpossum/cms-oia/README.md

 - Added spanish translations.
 - Registration capabilities (explained below).
-- Users & problems name special codification (explained below)
+- Users & problems separated by levels (explained below).
-- Scoreboard separated by levels.
+- Users in scoreboard are also separated by levels.
-- cmsImportContest (italian format) modified to load users from csv file.
+- cmsImportContest (italian format) modified to load users from csv file (see folder ejemplo for an example contest, load it with cmsImportContest ejemplo/ ).
-- The score shown in the scoreboard is the max between all the submissions.
-- Option to separate the problems in categories (visible for users only)
+- Option to separate the problems in categories (explained below)
 - Other minor changes like disabling Testing, hiding some texts, etc.

 Online registration